kurtlewis/tiquito/README.md

 - Time constraint: 11 weeks to complete

 ## Assumptions
-- Only hackathon participants will create tickets
+- Only hackathon participants and organizers will create tickets
 - The hackathon staff and participants will only have access to their respective clients
 - Hackathon organizers will have full access to all functionality
 - Participants and mentors will be willing to work with the system
-- Mentors and organizers will not act with malicious intent when using the desktop and Android applications
+- Mentors will not create tickets for others to handle
-- Mentors and organizers will not create tickets for others to handle
+- Mentors and organizers will not close tickets before they have been handled by a mentor
 - Mentors and organizers will not reassign tickets to other mentors who have not agreed to handle the ticket